 Nutella is one of my favorite ingredients to bake with!
-I grew up eating it, and love adding it into cakes whenever I can.
+I grew up eating it and love adding it into cakes whenever I can.
+It’s definitely the star in this Nutella banana cake recipe and is even swirled into each cake layer!

 To create the Nutella swirled in my banana cake layers, use the same technique that I use to create my colorful swirled cake layers!